qsctr/metro/docs/language-reference.md

 ## Modules

 Modules correspond to source files.
 Module names should only contain lowercase characters or `-`.
-The file corresponding to a given module is the module name with `.dtfpl` appended.
+The file corresponding to a given module is the module name with `.metro` appended.
 The module name is not mentioned explicitly in the source code in the file.
 The main module is the module that the compiler was invoked on.

 ### Export